-Pertinent transactions are subject to the full 4.45% state sales tax rate.
-The estimated fiscal effect is included in number 169, sales tax section.
+Pertinent transactions are subject to the full 4.45% state sales tax rate; therefore, there is no estimated tax loss for FYE 6-20 and FYE 6-21.

-179. Sale of Construction Materials to the St. Bernard Project, Inc.
+181. Sales of Construction Materials to the St. Bernard Project, Inc.

 This provision allows the St. Bernard Project, Inc. to purchase construction supplies without the payment of sales or use tax when the materials are intended for use in rehabilitating existing residential dwellings or constructing new residential dwellings in this state.